Myxomatosis: Vaccination

 Vaccines against myxomatosis are available in some countries.
 All are modified live vaccines based either on attenuated myxoma virus strains or on the closely related Shope fibroma virus, which provides cross-immunity.
 It is recommended that all rabbits in areas of the world where myxomatosis is endemic be routinely vaccinated, even if kept indoors, because of the ability of the virus to be carried inside by vectors or fomites.
 In group situations where rabbits are not routinely vaccinated, vaccination in the face of an outbreak is beneficial in limiting morbidity and mortality.
-The vaccine does not provide 100% protection, so it is still important to prevent contact with wild rabbits and insect vectors.
+As the vaccine does not provide 100% protection, it is still important to prevent contact with wild rabbits and insect vectors.
 Myxomatosis vaccines must be boostered regularly to remain effective, and annual vaccinations are usually recommended.

-In Europe and the United Kingdom a bivalent vectored vaccine called Nobivac Myxo-RHD is available that protects against both myxomatosis and rabbit haemorrhagic disease.
+In Europe and the United Kingdom a bivalent vectored vaccine called Nobivac Myxo-RHD is available that protects against both myxomatosis and rabbit hemorrhagic disease.
 This vaccine is licensed for immunization of rabbits 5 weeks of age or older, with onset of immunity taking approximately 3 weeks.
-Protection against myxomatosis and rabbit hemorrhagic disease has a duration of immunity for 12 months, and annual vaccination is recommended to ensure continued protection.
+Protection against myxomatosis and rabbit hemorrhagic disease lasts for approximately 12 months, and annual vaccination is recommended to ensure continued protection.
 The vaccine has been shown to reduce mortality and clinical signs of myxomatosis.

 Vaccination against myxomatosis is currently prohibited in Australia due to concerns that the vaccine virus could spread to wild rabbits and increase their immunity to myxomatosis.
 As feral rabbits in Australia already cause a great deal of environmental damage, this concern is taken seriously by the government.
 Many pet rabbits in Australia continue to die from myxomatosis due to their lack of immunity.
 There is at least one campaign to allow the vaccine for domestic pets.
 The Australian Veterinary Association supports the introduction of a safe and effective myxomatosis vaccine for pet rabbits, and the RSPCA of Australia has repeatedly called for a review of available myxoma virus vaccines and a scientific assessment of their likely impacts in the Australian setting.

-Although myxomatosis is endemic in parts of Mexico and the United States, there is no commercially available vaccine in either of these countries.
-Information on recently reported cases in the United States is available from the House Rabbit Society.
-In the United States the importation of vaccines is overseen by the Animal and Plant Health Inspection Service, part of the Department of Agriculture.